Please note that Tapas no longer supports Internet Explorer.

 UNACCOMPANIED MINORS

 My sister, Darby, and I were born as close together as any set of twins could be.
 Only twenty-eight seconds separated our births.
 Darby was born first.
-My mother used to say I didn't want to miss a single thing my sister would see, so I pushed my way out to life.
+My mother told me that I didn't want to miss a single thing my sister would see, so I pushed my way out into life.
 It seemed that my entire life was set on trying to catch up to her.
-Teachers always said she was smarter.
+Teachers always said that she was smarter.
+Right in front of me.
 She always had more friends than I did.
 She always seemed to be one step ahead.
 I hated that.
 I loved her more than anyone else when we were growing up.
 It wasn’t hard.
-At times, it seemed like she was all I had.
+It seemed like she was all I had.

 We sat at Gate C18 in Las Vegas’ McCarran Airport nearly every week after our parents died.
-We'd wait for a plane to carry us somewhere else.
-Darby sat working her complex number puzzles like she always did to pass the time waiting on a plane.
+We'd wait for a plane to carry us back and forth in our new life.
+Darby sat working on her complex number puzzles like she always did, waiting on a plane.

 Typical of me, I had my head buried in the latest paperback Gramma Louise picked up at the airport bookstore.
 I wasn't picky about the books, which was a good thing because she never paid attention to whether the book was appropriate or not.
 A boy can learn a lot from what he reads.
 All that mattered to me was being able to escape what real life was bringing us.